CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_analysis.md

 ## Add a “Day of the Week” Identifier

-We need this to help evaluate whether samples are “normal” samples or “storm” samples.
+We may need this to help evaluate whether samples are “normal” samples or “storm” samples.

 ``` r
 beach_data <- beach_data %>%